tecolicom/Text-ANSI-Tabs/README.md

 ANSI sequence and Unicode wide characters aware version of Text::Tabs.

-It assumes that the ANSI decolation is completed within a single line, and cannot correctly process data where the effect continues over multiple lines.
+It assumes that the ANSI decoration is completed within a single line, and cannot correctly process data where the effect continues over multiple lines.